CDCgov/NEDSS-Infrastructure/terraform/aws/modules/development/case-notification-lambda/README.md

 ## Description

-This module deploys and configures NBS7 development resources for case notification Lambda functions
+This module deploys and configures NBS 7 development resources for case notification Lambda functions

 ## Creating lambda layer for pyodbc and paramiko